fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 Testing has gone well and I now am confident this it a platform for developments.

 This and some other codes make use of DueFlashStorage, a library to emulate EEPROM.
 The contents are preserved between reboots but not when the code is updated.

+I am adding more code to the eventhandler.

 ### CBUSSAM3X8E